The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Modular Aomoto--Betti numbers and resonance varieties

 Consider now the algebra $A=A(\M)\otimes \k$, i.e., the Orlik--Solomon algebra of the matroid $\M$ with coefficients in a commutative Noetherian ring $\k$.
 Since $A$ is a quotient of an exterior algebra, we have that $a^2=0$ for all $a\in A^1$.
 Thus, we may define the resonance varieties of the matroid $\M$ as

 If the coefficient ring is a field, these varieties essentially depend only on the characteristic of the field.
 Indeed, if $\k\subset \mathbb{K}$ is a field extension, then $\RR_r(\M,\k) = \RR_r(\M,\mathbb{K}) \cap \k^{\M}$.
 The resonance varieties of a realizable matroid were first defined and studied by Falk \cite{Fa97} for $\k=\C$, by Matei and Suciu \cite{MS00} for arbitrary fields, and then by Falk \cite{Farx, Fa07} in the general case.
+A complete description of the resonance varieties $\RR_1(\M,\C)$ for a (not necessarily realizable) simple matroid $\M$ were given by Marco Buzun\'ariz in \cite{MB}.

 Over an arbitrary Noetherian ring $\k$, the $\k$-module $A^1=\k^{\M}$ comes endowed with a preferred basis, which we will also write as $\{e_u\}_{u\in \M}$.
 Consider the ``diagonal" element

 and define the {\em cocycle space}\/ of the matroid (with respect to $\sigma$) to be